What are Performance Bonds?

 - Work schedules

-These items are often essential when you wish to be approved for the performance bond that you’ve requested, as the surety company wants to be certain that your financial statements demonstrate that your business has enough equity, working capital, profit, and cash flow.
-If these items are deemed sufficient by the surety company, you’ll be approved for the performance bond that you’ve applied for.
+These items are often essential when you wish to be approved for the performance bonds that you’ve requested, as the surety company wants to be certain that your financial statements demonstrate that your business has enough equity, working capital, profit, and cash flow.
+If these items are deemed sufficient by the surety company, you’ll be approved for the bond that you’ve applied for.

 Depending on size of the job, it can take anywhere from as little as a day to as long as a week, once we have required information.
 For smaller bonds, let’s say $400,000 and below, we can often get the contractor approved and bonded, simply based on credit.
 The quicker we can get the pivotal information from the contractor, ie- financial statements, copies of the contracts, and other info about the contractor, the quicker we can assist in getting them bonded.